 Where We Go

-Everyday Arts is serving as guest artists in Laurel Butler's "Arts Education Approaches for Social Emotional Learning" course at Loyola Marymount University, delivering a series of Arts Experientials that feature collaborative lessons in a variety of art forms, as well as tools and strategies for adapting the activities to reach students with diverse learning needs.
+Everyday Arts has served as guest artists in LMU’s “Arts Education Approaches for Social Emotional Learning" course for multiple years, leading arts experientials that feature collaborative lessons in a variety of art forms, as well as tools and strategies for adapting the activities to reach students with diverse learning needs.
+Everyday Arts also contributed to the design and facilitation of a virtual summer art camp for middle school students in 2020 as part of the in response to the COVID-19 pandemic facility closures, providing training to the Department of Marital and Family Therapy/Specialization in Art Therapy graduate students which allowed them to directly reach youth across Los Angeles.